QuantEcon/lecture-source-py/source/rst/mccall_model_with_separation.rst

 One unrealistic feature of the model is that every job is permanent

-In this lecture we extend the McCall model by introducing job separation
+In this lecture, we extend the McCall model by introducing job separation

 Once separation enters the picture, the agent comes to view